-Created 9 months ago, modified 9 months ago
+Created a year ago, modified a year ago

 We have been tracking planes using transponders with Mode S (mostly commercial aircraft) over the North of England using a Raspberry Pi.
 Each CSV file shows a single day and is approximately 160,000 rows of data.